richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 * After deciding on which order the commands will be executed, the parser will call on those commands.
 In this case, the algebraic method "sum" will be executed 4 times first, then the a movement method will be called on the Turtle.

+Nathan's Use Cases

+* User enters 'for [ fd sum 10 20 ]', this clearly lacks the appropriate syntax required for the 'for' loop.

+* This user entered text is passed to the Parser which interprets this text and acknowledges the syntax error in the 'for' command.

+* This error is sent to the GUI which displays it as a pop-up error on the display.

+* User enters 'fd 10 rt 50'.

+* This entered text is passed to the Parser which interprets these commands and calls the appropriate commands 'forward' and 'right' in the correct order which the correct arguments.

+* These commands call updates on the turtle's position and its path which is passed to the GUI and subsequently drawn onto the display.

 # Design Considerations